 Levers , Unit 2 Albion St, Oldham OL1 3BG

 The Chippy On Burton Rd

-Formerly Ida’s Fish Bar until a few months ago, this little chippy defiantly takes the prize for style and sophistication.
-The interior is sophisticated and modern with clean white tiles, great lighting and a few tables and chairs in which to sit if you choose to eat in.
-The substance is also on point- with classic fish and chips that are everything you need from your friendly neighbourhood chip shop.
-There are also exciting new additions like crispy fried whitebait, salt and pepper squid and a serious selection of pies.
+This West Didsbury chippy definitely takes the prize for style and sophistication.
+The interior and branding is all rather modern, especially when compared to some of the other places on this list.
+The substance is also on point though – with all the classics you need from your friendly neighbourhood chip shop, plus regular exciting new specials like crispy fried whitebait, salt and pepper squid and a serious selection of pies.